MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 ### Accessing domain resources

-Users can sign in to Microsoft Edge to access intranet sites and online resources (such as Office 365).
+Users can sign in to Microsoft Edge to access intranet sites and online resources (such as Microsoft 365).
 If your Surface Hub is configured with a device account, the system uses it to access Exchange and Skype for Business.
 However, Surface Hub doesn't support accessing domain resources such as file shares and printers.

 *Organization policies that this may affect:*